NYC Mayor Adams indicted: Democrats brace for impact

 Mr. Williams, a progressive Democrat who has been critical of the mayor’s comparatively moderate stances on some issues, was elected public advocate for New York City in 2019 and reelected in 2021.
 He ran unsuccessfully for New York governor in 2022.

-Wednesday evening, before Mr. Adams was officially charged, Mr. Williams’ spokesman tweeted that the news of the indictment was serious, and that the public advocate would say more as facts emerged.
+On Wednesday evening, before Mr. Adams was officially charged, Mr. Williams’ spokesperson posted on X that the news of the indictment was serious, and that the public advocate would say more as facts emerged.
 But Mr. Williams’ public appearances for Thursday were canceled.
 Neither Mr. Williams’ office nor Governor Hochul’s office responded to emails requesting comment.

 Regarding the broader implications, one prominent Democratic New York strategist surmised that the impact of the Adams scandal would not go beyond the city’s metro area.
 Though even that could be impactful.